 Professor Alice Turner

-Consultant in respiratory medicine, Heartlands hospital
+Alice is a consultant in respiratory medicine, Heartlands hospital.

-Alice graduated from the University of Leicester.
+She graduated from the University of Leicester.
 She has done postgraduate training via the Universities of Dundee and Birmingham, completing a PhD focussed on COPD and alpha 1 antitrypsin deficiency (AATD).